Rachael Maskell: 3rd term (2019–2024)

 At the 2019 general election, Maskell was again re-elected, with a decreased vote share of 55.2% and a decreased majority of 13,545.

 Maskell endorsed Clive Lewis in the 2020 Labour Party leadership election.
 In January 2020, Maskell was returned to the Shadow Cabinet as Shadow Secretary of State for Employment Rights, replacing Laura Pidcock, who lost her seat in the 2019 general election.

 On 14 December 2021, Maskell resigned from her frontbench role in order to defy the party whip by voting against mandatory COVID-19 vaccinations for NHS staff.
 She also voted in line with the party whip by voting in favour of COVID-19 vaccine passports and an expansion of mask mandates.

 On 22 June 2022, Maskell was the only Labour MP to vote against extension of abortion services in Northern Ireland.

-In 2023 Maskell suggested that English local councils should introduce maximum speed limits of 10mph in residential areas.
+In 2023 Maskell suggested that English local councils should introduce maximum speed limits of 10 mph in residential areas.

 4th term (2024–)

 At the 2024 general election, Maskell was again re-elected, with an increased vote share of 56.6% and an increased majority of 19,154.

 Maskell, in her capacity as chair of the Dying Well APPG, became the leading voice against Kim Leadbeater's proposed assisted dying bill.
 She opposes her party's decision to introduce VAT on private school fees, believing that the policy will affect children with special needs.

 On 5 November 2024, Maskell tabled an early day motion calling for the introduction of a "Gaza Family Visa Scheme" based on the Ukraine Family Scheme, which would allow those affected by the Gaza war to seek refuge in the UK.

 On 16 July 2025, Maskell was suspended from the Parliamentary Labour Party and had the whip withdrawn following repeated breaches of party discipline, including leading a rebellion against proposed welfare reforms and voting against the final bill despite concessions from the leadership.
 Following her suspension, Maskell stated that her decision to vote against the bill was based on conscience and concern for constituents affected by the reforms.
 She described herself as "Labour to the core" and expressed disappointment rather than anger.
 In interviews, she emphasised her belief in constructive dialogue and indicated she had spoken with the Chief Whip about a possible return to the party.
 Maskell also questioned the disciplinary process, suggesting that engagement with backbenchers could strengthen party unity.

 On 7 November 2025, the whip was restored.

+On 5 February 2026, Maskell raised what she described as "serious questions" about Prime Minister Keir Starmer's position following controversy surrounding the appointment of Peter Mandelson as British Ambassador to the United States in 2024.
+Speaking to ITV News Tyne Tees, she questioned Starmer’s judgement in light of reports about Mandelson’s associations and suggested there were concerns within the Labour Party about the government’s leadership.
+When asked whether the Prime Minister should resign, Maskell said there was a "serious question over his position".